Give us a call now for an immediate match with a local pro.

 Choose an HVAC company with highly trained technicians who have proper licensing and experience.
 HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, contractors must pass an exam (the specific exam depends on the kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled on a state-by-state basis.

 Illinois doesn't have state-level contractor licensing requirements.
 However, there may be local regulations, so make sure to check with your municipal government to verify that your contractor meets all the requirements.
 You can verify an Illinois business license on the Secretary of State's website.
 Always check a provider's reviews and complaints with organizations such as Google Reviews, Yelp, and the Better Business Bureau (BBB).
-You'll want to select a company with glowing reviews and stories of positive service experiences.
+Choose a company with positive reviews and a history of good customer service.

-Make sure you understand the details of your project before starting.
-For HVAC repairs, have your provider specify which parts require replacement and why.
-Get confirmation that your technician will clean and test the entire system after the repair to ensure that everything works.
-For replacement, ask the contractor to explain the new HVAC system model, features, brand, energy efficiency, and estimated installation time.
-Before starting the project, you should understand how your provider will size the system appropriately for your home and the price you'll pay.
+Always make sure you understand the details of your project.
+For HVAC repairs, your provider should specify which parts require replacement and why.
+Confirm that your technician will clean and test the system after repairs are done to ensure that it’s working properly.
+When replacing your HVAC, request that the installation company describe the new brand, energy efficiency, model, features, and estimated installation time.
+Before work starts, ask about the process your provider will use to properly size the new system for your home and how much it will cost.

-You should have your HVAC system inspected approximately twice yearly.
-After completing their inspection, your technician will inform you what services are required.
-You should also have your system inspected if you notice new issues such as strange noises, leaks, or unusual smells.
-If your home has ductwork, it should be inspected every few years.
+Typically, you should have your HVAC system inspected twice a year.
+After an inspection, your HVAC technician will tell you what, if any, services are required.
+You should also have your system inspected and serviced if you start to notice any issues, like strange noises, leaks, or unusual smells.
+If your home has ductwork, it should be serviced every few years.

 You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain the temperature of your home.
-During all seasons, keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at once.
-You could also consider getting a smart thermostat.
+Always keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at once.
+You might also consider purchasing a smart thermostat.

-Generally, whole-system HVAC installation or replacement takes between one and three days.
+Generally, HVAC installation or replacement takes between one and three days for the entire system.
 Installing or replacing a furnace or air conditioning unit takes anywhere from about half a day up to two days.
-The exact amount of time will be based on things like the size of your home, how easily accessible different areas are, and whether your technician runs into any problems.
+The exact amount of time will depend on factors like the size of your house, how easily accessible different parts of the system are, and whether your technician finds any problems.

-Your HVAC company might have financing options through a third-party lender, or you might be able to obtain a loan on your own.
-It's a good idea to discuss payment options with your HVAC company and a financial advisor to make sure that you're choosing the best option for you.
+Your HVAC company may offer financing options via a third-party lender, or you might choose to obtain your own loan.
+It's smart to discuss payment options with your HVAC company and a financial advisor to make sure that you find the best option for you.